-- Chapter 3 describes how to use Oracle Universal Installer (OUI) to install Oracle Database and Automatic Storage Management (ASM), as well as how to clone an Oracle home. - Appendix C describes how to perform silent or noninteractive installations using response files, which you may want to use if you need to perform multiple installations of Oracle Database. - Appendix D describes how to install and use Oracle components in different languages. - Appendix F provides troubleshooting advice in case you encounter problems with the installation. - Chapter 6 describes how to remove Oracle Database. - 5.
-Complete postinstallation tasks: Chapter 4 describes postinstallation tasks. - 6.
-Get started using Oracle Database: Use the following sections to get started using Oracle Database: - Chapter 5 describes how to check the contents of the installed Oracle Database, how to start the database and various other Oracle tools, and how to locate various files. - "Cloning an Oracle Home" on page 3-17 describes how you can clone an existing Oracle Database home. - Appendix B on the Optimal Flexible Architecture, which is a set of guidelines that ensure reliable Oracle installations that require little maintenance. - Appendix D describes globalization support information. - Appendix E explains how to manage Oracle Database port numbers.
+- Chapter 4 describes how to use Oracle Universal Installer (OUI) to install Oracle Database and Automatic Storage Management (ASM), as well as how to clone an Oracle home. - Appendix D describes how to perform silent or noninteractive installations using response files, which you may want to use if you need to perform multiple installations of Oracle Database. - Appendix B describes how to install Java Access Bridge, which enables a screen reader with Oracle components. - Appendix E describes how to install and use Oracle components in different languages. - Appendix G provides troubleshooting advice in case you encounter problems with the installation. - Chapter 6 describes how to remove Oracle Database. - 5.
+Complete postinstallation tasks: Chapter 3 describes postinstallation tasks. - 6.
+Get started using Oracle Database: Use the following sections to get started using Oracle Database: - Chapter 5 describes how to check the contents of the installed Oracle Database, how to start the database and various other Oracle tools, and how to locate various files. - "Cloning an Oracle Home" on page 4-17 describes how you can clone an existing Oracle Database home. - Appendix C on the Optimal Flexible Architecture, which is a set of guidelines that ensure reliable Oracle installations that require little maintenance. - Appendix E describes globalization support information. - Appendix F explains how to manage Oracle Database port numbers.